Hotel Danieli

-The Hotel Danieli is a palatial five-star hotel in Venice, Italy.
+The Danieli, Venezia, A Four Seasons Hotel (formerly the Hotel Danieli) is a palatial five-star hotel in Venice, Italy.
 The central wing of the hotel was built as the Palazzo Dandolo at the end of the 14th century, by one of the Dandolo families.
 CNN cites it as one of the top five "lavish hotels" in the city.

 Location

 The hotel's main building is the Palazzo Dandolo, close to St. Mark's Square, with a rear facade on the Riva degli Schiavoni's quayside promenade overlooking the Saint Mark's Basin.
 It adjoins a number of buildings dated to the 14th and 15th century.